 Why cyber security skills are crucial for corporations

-Cyber security skills are essential in today’s world where cyber threats continue to escalate.
-The rapid digital transformation of organisations has exposed them to increasing vulnerabilities, making robust cyber security measures a necessity.
+Cyber security skills are essential in today’s world, where cyber threats continue to escalate.
+The rapid digital transformation of organizations has exposed them to increasing vulnerabilities, making robust cyber security measures a necessity.
 Without proper cyber security skills, businesses face the risk of data breaches, financial losses, and damage to their reputation.

 The increasing demand for data analysis skills